Selective distribution, what is and isn't allowed?

 The concept of selective distribution, is based on the idea that manufacturers have the right to carefully select which retailers or distributors may sell their products.
 This strategy is often used in industries where maintaining a certain level of product quality and image is crucial.
 By limiting the number of outlets, manufacturers can maintain exclusivity and control over their brand.
 However, it is important to note that this practice is subject to criticism for its potentially anti-competitive nature and limiting consumer choice.

 To comply with regulations and avoid legal problems, manufacturers must be transparent and fair in their Selective Distribution selection process.
-This means using objective criteria such as sales volume, market share and customer service to determine which retailers or distributors are allowed to sell their products.
+This means using objective criteria, such as sales volume, market share and customer service, to determine which retailers or distributors are allowed to sell their products.

 Manufacturers should also give all potential retailers an equal opportunity to apply for distribution rights and avoid discriminatory practices.
 In addition, it is important that the selection criteria are consistently applied and not used as a means of restricting competition.
 By following these guidelines, manufacturers can effectively use Selective Distribution while ensuring fair competition and consumer choice in the marketplace.

-Are you looking for support to make the right decision or want more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
 One of our specialists will be happy to help you further.